Florida Pedestrian Laws

 - Wrongful Death – If a loved one was killed, family members may pursue damages for funeral expenses, loss of support, and emotional suffering.

 Florida law requires accident victims to act quickly.
 In most cases, the statute of limitations gives you only two years from the date of the accident to file a personal injury claim.
-Working with a qualified lawyer ensures that your claim is filed properly and on time.
+Working with a qualified lawyer helps ensure that your claim is filed properly and on time.

 Pedestrian Accident FAQs